 - Store the ground cumin and coriander in an air-tight jar or a container.

-- This recipe makes about ½ cup ground cumin and coriander blend.
+- This recipe makes about ½ cup of ground cumin and coriander blend.

 - Great for using in curries, and all South Asian savory recipes.